 Whether you’re going for the best starter turntable, or really are just looking to make an upgrade, Rega has a selection of great products worth your attention.

-Before we get started, please take a moment to see how some of the best Rega turntables stack up to the competition below.
+Before we get started, please take a moment to see how some of the best turntables on the market, and see how the Rega turntables we will discuss today stack up to them.

 |U-Turn Audio Orbit Plus||$$||Machined Acrylic Platter|

 |Pro-Ject X2||$$$||Pick it 2M Silver cartridge|

 The Best Rega Turntables

 Let’s kick off this list with the popular Planar 1.